Swapnil-Wankhade/Flight-Management-System/README.md

 # Flight-Management-System
-### It is a group project and 5 mwmbers were included in the group.
+### It is a group project and 5 members were included in the group.